-Please note the Memorandum from the Professional Educator Standards Board (PESB) regarding the Teacher Performance Assessment (TPA) with a What and Why Handout and a Student Consent Form.
+We have included the Memorandum from the Professional Educator Standards Board (PESB) regarding the Teacher Performance Assessment (edTPA).
+The Memorandum includes a "What and Why" handout and a "Student Consent Form" to be signed by parents, guardians, or youth over 18.